brianriwukaho/my-first-gatsby-site/_data/blog/2021-06-18-notes-for-effective-java-methods-common-to-all-objects.md

 ---
 ## Item 10: Obey the general contract when override equals

-This is not the right thing to do if any of the following conditions apply:
+**You do not have to do this if:**

 * Each instance of the class is inherently unique
 * There is no need fo the class to provide a logical equality test
 * A superclass has already overridden equals, and the superclass behaviour is appropriate for this class

+**Override if:**

+when a class has a notion of logical equality that differs from mere object identity and a superclass has not already overridden equals.
+This is generally the case for value classes.

 * The class is private or package-private and you are certain that its equals method will never be invoked

-Once the equals contract has been violated for an object. it is uncertain how other objects will behave when confronted with the object.
+* Once the equals contract has been violated for an object. it is uncertain how other objects will behave when confronted with the object.

-There is no way to extend an instantiable class and add a value component while preserving the equals contract.
+* There is no way to extend an instantiable class and add a value component while preserving the equals contract.

-Do not write an equals method that depends on an unreliable resource.
+* Do not write an equals method that depends on an unreliable resource.

-Here is the recipe for a high-quality equals method:
+**Here is the recipe for a high-quality equals method:**

 1. Use the == operator to check if the argument is a reference to this object
 2. Use the instanceof operator to check if the argument has the correct type